How To Shutdown Linux

 Scheduled Shutdown:

-This schedules a shutdown in 10 minutes.
-Replace “+10” with the desired time in minutes.
+This will schedule a shutdown time of 10 minutes.
+Replacing “+10” with the desired duration in minutes.

 Specific Time: